newtonproject/newchain-nodes/NewChain Mainnet access guide.md

 Set keystore password twice and keep keystore, password and minner address.
 The password shall not be void

-### 6. Fill in following information and submitt issue with it
+### 6. Fill in following information and submit the issue with it

 * Node name:
 * Minner address: